GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 ---
-title: Falcon API on App Engine Standard Environment
+title: Falcon API on App Engine standard environment
-description: Learn how to build a Falcon API in the Google App Engine standard environment.
+description: Learn how to build a Falcon API in the App Engine standard environment.
 author: archelogos
 tags: App Engine, Python, Falcon, API
 date_published: 2017-04-27
 ---

 This tutorial shows how to build a Python API with [Falcon][falcon].

 Falcon is a high-performance Python framework for building cloud APIs.
 It follows the REST architectural style, and tries to do as little as possible while remaining highly effective.